Adoption Frequently Asked Questions

 Yes, we have worked with many military couples.
 This will not preclude you from being eligible to adopt.
 Read Military Families and Adoption to learn more.

 Yes, American Adoptions has worked with many sex-couples looking to adopt.
-Please contact one of our Adoptive Family Coordinators at 1-800-ADOPTION for more information.
+Please contact one of our Adoptive Family Coordinators for more information.

 We look at medical conditions on a case-by-case basis.
 Your home study will require a current physician's report, which asks your doctor to rate your physical and mental ability to parent.
 Every family who adopts completes this part of the process, regardless of their health.
 We have worked with many people with special health considerations that have successfully adopted.